YWx Frequently Asked Questions

 We certainly want to be able to share God’s truth and love with the people in our communities; however, some of them have seen a great deal of aggressive Christian evangelism, and we also understand that many of our ministry partners rely on government funding that limits traditional evangelism.
 It is because of this that while we encourage participants to be open about their reasons for serving, as well as in sharing their faith, we believe that this sharing is most meaningful when it is done primarily through our actions and within the context of relationships that have been built during the week.
 We serve as the hands and feet of Christ and in turn He uses us to impact others for the Kingdom.

-Full-time YouthWorks staff will work with community members and the Mission Hub to choose appropriate service opportunities for your week of ministry.
+Full-time YouthWorks staff will work with community members to choose appropriate service opportunities for your week of ministry.
 The Trip Leader will place each person from their group on a ministry, or work crew who will serve together throughout the day at the pre-determined service locations.

 Your group will get detailed service schedules, including orientation information and logistics for each service partner.
 You will find out these details about specific service sites in the weeks leading up to your trip.

 Yes, you are responsible for your transportation to the service location each day.
 You may be at one place all day or serve at one place in the morning and at a different place in the afternoon.
 You will be given addresses to each location, back to the housing site, and to emergency facilities.